MTK911/KHATA/README.md

 Deploying khata is super easy you just need to have and do few things:
 1. A Server Apache/Nginx etc
 2. PHP installation (Tested it on PHP>7)
-3. Copy all three php files to server root directory Done
+3. Copy all three php files to server root directory<br>
+Done

 ## The necessary